Package 'ghactions4r'

 Details

-Note that allow the pull request created from this workflow can be used to trigger github action runs, by using a personal access token to provide the right permissions.
+The pull request created from this workflow can trigger GitHub Action runs by using a personal access token (instead of the standard GITHUB_TOKEN) to provide the right permissions.
 The PAT is first generated on a user account, then added to the repository or organization as a secret.
 Using a PAT can cause recursive runs, so should be used with caution.
 See github documentation on triggering a workflow from a workflow for more information.

 Examples